-The average realtor commission in Washington DC is 5.25%, which equates to a typical realtor fee of $26,800 for an
+The average realtor commission in Washington, D.C. is 4.96%, which equates to a typical realtor fee of $27,341 for home sellers in the state.

 Knowing the standard commission rate in your area can help you avoid overpaying for a realtor and accurately estimate costs when you sell your home.

-You might be thinking, “Wow! $26,800 is a lot of money!”
-Well, luckily there are companies like our partners at Clever that can help you save thousands when you sell, by pre-negotiating low rates with top agents across the country.
+You might be thinking, “Wow! $27,341 is a lot of money!”
+Well, luckily there are companies like our friends at Clever Real Estate that offer listing fees as low as 1.5% in Washington, D.C..

 ✍ Why should you trust our numbers?

 Our team strives to provide the most accurate data possible.
-We’re continuously reaching out to real estate agents across Washington DC, to gather the most current and accurate database of realtor commission rates on the web.
+We regularly survey real estate agents from across the country to gather the most current and accurate database of realtor commission rates on the web.

-So why does realtor commission cost so much?
+So why does total realtor commission cost so much?
 Well, there are a couple of factors:

 - Agents split their commission – The listing agent typically only takes home a fraction of the realtor fees.